Life Insurance for Seniors Over 70: What They Don’t Tell You

 There is really no reason for seniors over 70 years old to have life insurance unless they still own property, have debt, or are still working and must replace their incomes for their families.

-You Don’t Need Life Insurance
+You May Not Need Senior Life Insurance

 There are many things life insurance agencies will not tell you regarding your ability to obtain life insurance after the age of 70 simply because they do not want to take a “risk” on you.
 However, you have the right to obtain life insurance even if you’re over 70, so it is important to know your options so that you can get the coverage you need.